Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \subsection{Reach a Waypoint on a Straight Lane}

-As a first liveness property, we consider a completely stationary environment without obstacles, which prevents adversarial behavior as well as conflicting goals, so that we can concentrate on the conditions to describe how the robot makes progress without the environment interfering actively.
-We focus on the low-level motion planning where the robot has to make decisions about acceleration and braking in order to drive to a waypoint on a straight line.
-We want our robot to provably reach the waypoint, so that a high-level planning algorithm knows that the robot can reliably execute its plan by stitching together the complete path from straight-line segments between waypoints.
-We consider a simplified version where the robot has to stop at the waypoint, before it turns to head towards the next.
-That way, we can split a path into straight-line segments that make defining progress easier, because they are describable with solvable differential equations when abstracted into one-dimensional space.
+As a first liveness property, we consider a stationary environment without obstacles, which prevents adversarial behavior as well as conflicting goals, so that we can concentrate on the conditions to describe how the robot makes progress without the environment interfering.
+We focus on low-level motion planning where the robot has to make decisions about acceleration and braking in order to drive to a waypoint on a straight line.
+We want our robot to \emph{provably} reach the waypoint, so that a high-level planning algorithm knows that the robot will reliably execute its plan by stitching together the complete path from straight-line segments between waypoints.
+To model the behavior at the final waypoint when the robot stops (because it reached its goal) and at intermediate waypoints in a uniform way, we consider a simplified version where the robot has to stop at each waypoint, before it turns toward the next waypoint.
+That way, we can split a path into straight-line segments that make it easier to define progress, because they are describable with solvable differential equations when abstracted into one-dimensional space.

 \paragraph{Modeling}